NFTKred/Kred-NFT-Documentation/README.md

+### Building an App With the Kred NFT API

-This guide shows how you build your own app using the Coin.Kred API.
+This guide shows how you build your own app using the Kred NFT API.

 ## Home Page
 <p align="center">